SalomePlatform/adao/doc/en/reference.rst

     being optimized.
 Bounds can be given by a list of list of pairs of lower/upper bounds for each variable, with possibly ``None`` every time there is no bound.
-The bounds can always be specified, but they are taken into account only by the constrained minimizers.
+The bounds can always be specified, but they are taken into account only by the constrained optimizers.

   MaximumNumberOfSteps
     This key indicates the maximum number of iterations allowed for iterative optimization.
 The default is 15000, which is very similar to no limit on iterations.
 It is then recommended to adapt this parameter to the needs on real problems.
-For some minimizers, the effective stopping step can be slightly different of the limit due to algorithm internal control requirements.
+For some optimizers, the effective stopping step can be slightly different of the limit due to algorithm internal control requirements.